gatsbyjs/gatsby/docs/docs/glossary/jamstack.md

 > **NOTE:** Gatsby and other JAMStack sites can still be affected by [cross-site scripting](https://www.owasp.org/index.php/Types_of_Cross-Site_Scripting) attacks.
 They can also be compromised if your API endpoints are compromised.

 Using Gatsby can help you build faster, more secure websites, with search engine optimization and accessibility features already built in.
+See how Gatsby [compares](/features/) to other frameworks.

 ### Learn more about JAMStack architecture